Our guide to ethical decision-making

 - The Chief Executive Officer, Chief Financial Officer, Chief Accounting Officer, and Chief Corporate Human Relations Officer of McCormick;

-- The Chief Executive responsible for McCormick’s European operations, the Chief Financial Officer for Europe, the Chief Human Relations Officer for Europe, and
+- The Chief Executive responsible for McCormick’s regional operations, the Chief Financial Officer for the appropriate region, the Chief Human Relations Officer for the appropriate region, and

 For other matters which affect the vital interests of McCormick or its employees' physical or mental well-being (paragraph 2.1(b) above), McCormick’s General Counsel will re-direct the reports to the appropriate McCormick affiliate or subsidiary’s Chief Executive Officer, Chief Human Relations Officer and in-house legal counsel.